Skip to Main Content Page Title

 How to join a session

-You need to book to attend any of our academic skills workshops - details of our sessions for the next four weeks and booking links are below.
-Future dates will be added as we move through the term - keep checking this page for details of additional sessions.
+You need to book to attend any of our academic skills workshops - details and booking links are below.
+Future dates will be added as we move through the academic year - keep checking this page for details of additional sessions.

 To explore the full range of sessions available, visit the Academic Skills Centre.